pombredanne/centidb/docs/concepts.rst

 complete path in a SQL database might require one query and lookup for each level in the folder hierarchy.
-Some SQL systems support a ``PIVOT`` operation that executes the hierarchical lookups on the server, however the SQL model has no type that would allow expressing the hierarchy directly in an indexable (and therefore clusterable) form; at best the server will always be performing lookups instead of scans.
+Some SQL systems support a ``PIVOT`` operation that executes the hierarchical lookups on the server, however the SQL model has no natural type that would allow expressing the hierarchy in an indexable (and therefore clusterable) form; at best the server will always be performing lookups instead of scans.